uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/user-experience.md

 # User persona tips

-For most projects it makes sense to create multiple user personas.
+It doesn't always make sense to create multiple user personas.
-We’re keeping things simple here by just using one, but if your students are struggling to come up with one specific persona, suggest that they try and split it into two and see if that is a better fit for their product.
+Three examples are given here to get students to think more broadly about their target users, but they should try to stick to just one specific persona.
+If they are stuggling, allow them to try and split it into two and see if that is a better fit for their product.

 {panel end}